MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/03-plan-for-sharepoint.md

 ## Sync

+Even though users can upload, download, and interact with SharePoint and OneDrive files from a web browser, the ideal OneDrive experience comes with the OneDrive sync app for Windows and Mac, and the iOS and Android mobile apps.

 [Recommended sync app configuration](ideal-state-configuration.md)

-Even though users can upload, download, and interact with SharePoint and OneDrive files from a web browser, the ideal OneDrive experience comes with the OneDrive sync app for Windows and Mac, and the iOS and Android mobile apps.

 For a full list of OneDrive sync app requirements, see [OneDrive sync app system requirements](https://support.office.com/article/cc0cb2b8-f446-445c-9b52-d3c2627d681e).

 - To manage the sync app deployment centrally, prevent users from installing the sync app when they go to their OneDrive in a web browser: [Prevent installation](prevent-installation.md)

-- To make sure that users sync OneDrive files only on managed computers, configure OneDrive to sync only on PCs that are joined to specific domains: [Allow syncing only on specific domains](allow-syncing-only-on-specific-domains.md)

-- To prevent users from uploading specific file types, such as exe or mp3 files: [Block file types](block-file-types.md)

-Sync decisions:

-allow sync at all?
-update ring
 deployment options
-throttle sync during migration

-kfm
-GPO vs. Intune
-Specific policies